galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 >  you normally have a tabular datatype
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
+> 4. **Add tags** {% icon galaxy-tags %} to the dataset
+>    - make them propagating tags (tags starting with `#`)
-> 4. Add to the output dataset (and as a good practice, each dataset you generate on Galaxy) a propagated tag (beginning by a `#`, here corresponding to the species (#LoligoVulgaris for example here) and another one mentioning the data source (#GBIF for example here).
+>    - make a tag corresponding to the species (`#LoligoVulgaris` for example here)
+>    - and another tag mentioning the data source (#GBIF for example here).
->  This will help you 1/ finding content of particular interest (using the filtering option on the history search form for example) and 2/ visualizing rapidly (notably thanks to the propagated tags) which dataset is associated to which content.
 >
+>    Tagging dataset like this is good practice in Galaxy, and will help you 1/ finding content of particular interest (using the filtering option on the history search form for example) and 2/ visualizing rapidly (notably thanks to the propagated tags) which dataset is associated to which content.
+>
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >
 {: .hands_on}

-## Where come from the records?
+## Where do the records come from?

 Here we propose to investigate the content of the dataet looking notably at the "basisOfRecord" attribute to know more about heterogenity related to the data collection origin.

 > <hands-on-title>"basisOfRecord" filtering</hands-on-title>